theflakes/reg_hunter/README.md

 Output is in JSON line delimited.

 If you just want the tool, download the reg_hunter_x32.exe and/or reg_hunter_x64.exe binary.
+Note that you'll want to run the 64 bit binary on 64 bit OS so that it will not be partially blinded by Windows WOW64 redirection.

 Registry key "last_write_time" is included in Registry JSON logs.